Tor08000/neft-processing/docs/compliance/risk_explainability.md

 # Risk Explainability (Compliance)

 ## Purpose
-Risk decisions are immutable records that explain why a financial or document action was allowed, escalated, or blocked.
+risk_decision records are immutable artifacts that explain why a financial or document action was allowed, escalated, or blocked.
 They are stored for audit trail, legal review, and compliance reporting.

 ## Required structure for BLOCK / ESCALATE
 ```json